cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2020/exercise.md

 (double) 120.00000
 ```

-- Have a look at how to use the workspace syntax in this tutorial https://root.cern/doc/master/rf511__wsfactory__basic_8py.html and try to create the gaussian pdf and the formula directly in a workspace
+- Have a look at how to use the workspace syntax in [[https://root.cern/doc/master/rf511__wsfactory__basic_8py.html][this]] tutorial  and try to create the gaussian pdf and the formula directly in a workspace

 ## E: Fitting